 - 3rd most important seaport in Flanders

-- Specializes in the handling of roll-on/roll-off goods as well as sand and gravel for the construction industry
+- Specializes in handling roll-on/roll-off goods as well as sand and gravel for the construction industry

-- Major hub for the construction and maintenance of offshore windfarms in the North Sea
+- Important hub for the construction and maintenance of offshore windfarms in the North Sea

-- Excellent connections to Flanders’ motorways and railway network
+- Offers excellent connections to Flanders’ motorways and railway network

 - Worldwide #1 in terms of road network density per square kilometer